Latest News

 By La Ponderosa February 8, 2021

 Lily Mayfield has been visiting Pavones and photographing the residents, the many scenic spaces, and the local businesses for years.
-See the series, de Pavones on Lily’s website Lily Mayfield Photography .
-You can buy a book of Lily’s Pavones photography.
-Just click this link (available in hardback too) de Pavones by Lily Mayfield . “de Pavones” will be on display in Chicago, January 2012. de Pavones Series Artist Statement by Lily Mayfield The photographs in this series reflect my interest in the rural surfing community of Pavones, Costa Rica, a small town home to the world’s second longest wave.
+See the series, de Pavones on Lily’s website Lily Mayfield Photography . “de Pavones” will be on display in Chicago, January 2012. de Pavones Series Artist Statement by Lily Mayfield The photographs in this series reflect my interest in the rural surfing community of Pavones, Costa Rica, a small town home to the world’s second longest wave.
 Even with its attraction for surfers, Pavones remains a rural community, untouched by the typical chain hotels and restaurants you might expect to find in a tourist-driven Costa Rican town with views of the Pacific Ocean.
 There are many reasons for its protected state: its location near the southern tip of Costa Rica, far from the capitol city of San Jose; the dirt roads into and through Pavones discourage some less adventurous travelers; its lack of connection with the modern world.
 Until 2008, there were no phone lines, and thus no Internet in Pavones.
 Due to this recent introduction of modern technology, the town is changing rapidly.
 My photographs of Pavones attempt to create a portrait of a place, focusing primarily on its people.
 I am interested in both the older locals who are a manifestation of the traditional way of life in a rural community, and the younger generation who more rapidly accept change and reflect these changes in their accessories and clothing.
 Through my continued visits to the community, I hope to create a document of an ever-changing rural surf town.

 By La Poderosa February 8, 2021

 Here is a list of things you may want to pack for your trip to Pavones.
 Before packing check with your regional and international airlines for their baggage and surfboard fees and restrictions.
 Money in USD or colones.
 THERE ARE NO ATM’s in Pavones but everyone will take USD.
 Valid passport with at least 3 months remaining before expiring.
-The onsite WIFI is fine for emails and messaging.
-If you would like to download media (books music or videos) then we suggest that you do this prior to arrival, before leaving home or in a less remote area of Costa Rica (with faster internet service).
 SHOES: For beach, river walks, tide pools bring secure fitting sandals with good traction, neoprene water shoes or reef booties.
 For our trails or walking on the gravel roads bring a closed-toed hiking/ running/ walking shoes & socks.
 Super-light weight ultra-casual clothes.
 Small flashlight or headlamp with batteries, there are only a few street lights and it gets DARK.
 Light rain jacket and/ or Umbrella.
 Beach towel, beach blanket and/or sarong.
+Your favorite books or games for downtime.
+We also have a small selection available on-site for guests to borrow and enjoy during their stay.
 Yoga clothes for warm weather if you would like to attend a yoga class.
 Bathing suits and board shorts.
 3 or more, so you always have a dry one.
 Rash guard/ UV water shirt.
 Sunscreen … high SPF, waterproof, sport type sunscreen.
 Also some after sun or sun burn treatment.
 On some occasions you might want bug repellent.
 In our opinion a Natural Insect Repellent like Repel brand LEMON EUCALYPTUS or All Terrain Herbal Armor works fine.
 Sun hats, sunglasses and one long sleeve shirt for sun.
 One pair of pants/jeans if you want to horseback ride.
 Any medications necessary for known medical conditions.
-No pharmacy in Pavones.
 First-Aid … band-aids, itch cream, antiseptic for scrapes, headache/ pain pills, allergy pills… Motion sickness tablets for bumpy curvy roads, small planes or boat rides (if you are prone to motion sickness).
 For surfers: travel ding-repair kit, extra fins, fin screws & leashes, tools for fins, warm water wax and booties (if you have sensitive feet).
 For birdwatchers and wildlife observers: binoculars and pocket guide for Costa Rica wildlife.
 Water bottle or thermos.
-In the dining room you will find a container of water to refill your bottle.
+In the dining room you will find a hot and cold purified, filtered water dispenser.
 Beach bag or small backpack for excursions with ziploc bags for electronics.
+La Ponderosa is a BYOB (Bring Your Own Beverage) destination, as we do not have a bar on-site.
+Each room is equipped with a mini-fridge for your convenience.
+We recommend picking up your favorite drinks at one of the local mini-supermarkets in Pavones town center, or at the airport duty-free shop upon your arrival in Costa Rica.

 By La Ponderosa October 18, 2019